kelvinleong/kelvinleong.github.io/_posts/2015-12-24-Multithreading-in-java.markdown

 }
 ~~~

 With the ***synchronized*** keyword, it can be guaranteed that only one thread can access method "someMethod()" which is to lock an object for any shared resources.
-But there is performance tradeoff by simply using synchronized keyword.
-Suppose you have 50 lines of code in your method, but you want to synchronize only 5 lines.
-Therefore, synchronized block is an alternative to solve the problem.

 Syntax to use synchronized block